Marble Roll STEAM Activity in the Sensory Bin

 STEAM activity with a marble in the sensory bin!

-We call this a STEAM activity because it incorporates the following principles.
+This is a STEAM activity because it incorporates the following principles.

 STEAM = science + technology + engineering + art + math